Ofir-Evgi/SLution/README.md

 ### **End Users**

 #### Registration and Login:
-- Users can register in the app with personal details (e.g., email and password).
+- Users can register in the app with personal details (e.g.,google account , email and password).
 - Users can securely log into the app.

 #### User Profile Management:
 - Users can update their personal details (e.g., name, email, password).
-- Users can select their preferred sign language: **Hebrew Sign Language (ISL)** or **English Sign Language (ASL)**.
-- When the user selects their preferred sign language in their profile, the system will automatically set the default text language for conversations to the chosen language.

 #### Navigation from the Home Screen:
 Users can access the following functions from the home screen: